drocheam/optrace/docs/source/details/color.rst

 **Dimensioning**

-The mathematical functions of choice is an gaussian function, which is defined as:
+The mathematical functions of choice is a Gaussian function, which is defined as:

 .. math::
    S(\lambda, \mu, \sigma)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp \left(-\frac{(\lambda-\mu)^{2}}{2 \sigma^{2}}\right)
    :label: Gauss_Opt

-A gaussian function is a suitable choice because of the smooth, bell-like shape and its widely known usage.
-The principle of maximum entropy :footcite:`Wiki_maximum_entropy` also recommends this type of function for the two parameters position and width.
+A Gaussian function presents itself as a suitable choice due to its smooth, bell-shaped curve and its widespread application across various fields.
+Moreover, the principle of maximum entropy :footcite:`Wiki_maximum_entropy` advocates for this type of function when dealing with the two parameters of position and width, as it represents the probability distribution that maximizes uncertainty for a given set of constraints.

-Utilizing optimization methods in python, the following functions were found, that have the same color stimulus as the
+Employing optimization methods in Python, the following Gaussian functions were derived, exhibiting the same color stimulus as the sRGB primaries:
-primaries:

 .. math::
     r_0(\lambda) =&~  75.1660756583 \cdot \Big[ S(\lambda, 639.854491, 30.0)\\